Noutaja/fullstack-project3/README.md

  * limit

  ### /api/getall
  The basic search.
 Supports searching for a title and release year.
 Number of search results can be limited via a parameter.
-If not limited, all matching results are returned.
+If not limited, all matching results are returned (The WHOLE DATABASE if no other search parameters provided).

  ### /api/:id
  Search by id